AsifArko/Fermi/README.md

 ## Get sanity environment variables and configuration information

+- Go to [sanity.io](https://sanity.io) and create a sanity application and you will get the `project-id` and default dataset `production`, after creating the project in sanity.io.

 - Run `npm install -g @sanity/cli`

-- Go to [sanity.io](https://sanity.io) and create a sanity application.
-You should get the `project-id` dataset `production` by default, after creating the project in sanity.io.

 - Run `npm create sanity@latest -- --project project-id --dataset production --template clean`.
 Sanity backend files are placed in `src/sanity`.